13 Most Terrifying Motorcycles of All Time

 Ducati Streetfighter 1098 S

 The Ducati Streetfighter 1098 S is a marvel of motorcycle design, transforming the core of a superbike into a bare, fierce streetfighter.
 It resembles a 1098 superbike stripped of its fairings, slightly less powerful but still intense, with wide handlebars for an assertive riding stance.
-This bike epitomizes high-spec, from its performance to its appearance.
-However, it’s crucial to respect its power; without electronic aids, handling it relies solely on the rider’s skill.
-Overlook this, and the 1098 S will quickly prove who’s really in control.

 2005 Hyosung GT650R